 My favorite ones have “footprints” painted on either side of the hole, as if the proper method of use could possibly be misunderstood, even by the most dense among us.
 Where else are you supposed to place your feet during this delicate maneuver?
 I’d love to witness a few examples of someone’s misadventures after attempting an alternate position.

 Baby changing tables?
 Ha!!
 My wife has developed an uncanny ability to change the baby on her lap aboard a crowded train, while talking on her cell phone and filing her fingernails at the same time.

 Her greatest feat so far was on the flight from Catania to Milan, containing a spontaneous “explosion” that occurred in our baby’s diaper at 35,000 feet during extreme air turbulence.
 Everybody else was fastening their seat belts and clinging to their armrests, while Jessica was giving our daughter a bidet in the tiny airplane bathroom.

 Then again, having lived most of her life in Italy, airplane bathrooms must seem quite spacious to her.

 Other Views on Bathroom Humor

 Well, that’s all I have to say about the topic, but don’t believe for a moment that this discussion is conclusive.
-Click over to my friends’ pages and learn about their bathroom misadventures in the Bel Paese:
+Click over to my friends’ pages and learn about their misadventures in Italian bathrooms: